Institutional Diplomas (DE)

 Training objective:

-Updates, innovation, and sharing of practices for multidisciplinary care for people with intellectual disabilities (children, adolescents, adults, and older adults)
+Updates, innovation, and best practices for multidisciplinary care of individuals with intellectual disabilities (children, adolescents, adults, and older adults)

-• Skills in processing bio-psycho-social data on people with intellectual disabilities
+• Skills in handling biopsychosocial data for individuals with intellectual disabilities

-• Skills to be taken into account: the legislative and regulatory framework governing APAS care and interventions currently in force.
+• Skills required to understand the current legal and regulatory framework governing APAS care and services.

-• Skills in planning, implementing, and evaluating the educational and teaching aspects of APAS interventions from a multidisciplinary perspective, working as part of a team and providing comprehensive care.
+• Skills in the planning, implementation, and pedagogical and didactic evaluation of the APAS intervention from a multidisciplinary perspective, emphasizing teamwork and comprehensive care.

-• Communication skills based on self-assessment methodologies and analysis of practices and interprofessional exchanges.
+• Communication skills based on self-assessment methodologies, analysis of professional practices, and interprofessional exchanges.

-• Skills to refine one's career plans according to context, position oneself within an organization in order to adapt and take initiative, and respect ethical and professional principles, safety practices, and environmental responsibility.
+• The ability to tailor one’s career path to specific contexts, to find one’s place within an organization in order to adapt and take initiative, and to adhere to ethical and professional standards, safety protocols, and environmental responsibility.

-Continuing education: developing existing skills and acquiring new ones for lifelong professional training.
+Continuing education: developing existing skills and acquiring new ones to support lifelong professional development.

 Raising awareness among other professionals about APAS care for people with intellectual disabilities

-Opportunity for STAPS APAS students in initial training to strengthen their professional intervention skills in order to facilitate their professional integration into the medico-social, social, and health APAS intervention sectors.
+An opportunity for STAPS APAS students in their initial training to strengthen their professional intervention skills in order to facilitate their entry into the workforce in the medical-social, social, and health care sectors.

 Prerequisites:

-For APAS professionals, hold an APAS bachelor's degree or APAS master's degree (or equivalent), and based on a selective application process for other professionals and students, be at least enrolled in a bachelor's degree program with a major in STAPS APAS, having completed the second year of study.
+For APAS professionals, a bachelor’s degree in APAS or a master’s degree in APAS (or equivalent) is required; for other professionals, admission is based on a selective application review; and for students, they must be enrolled in at least a bachelor’s degree program in STAPS APAS and have completed their second year of study.

-E1 Bio-psycho-social characteristics of people with intellectual disabilities (children/adolescents/adults/elderly adults); based on their life experiences, institutionalized populations, and/or inclusion10
+E1 Bio-psychosocial characteristics of individuals with intellectual disabilities (children, adolescents, adults, and older adults), based on their life experiences, whether they are institutionalized and/or in inclusive settings10

 1h4